 One of my first entries for SBM, back in the mists of time, was the Placebo Myth,1 where I argued that the placebo has no clinical effects, has clinically irrelevant alleged physiology and at most leads to a slight change in perception on the part of the patient that they have less pain.
 Essentially placebo does nothing.
 It has no power.

 Two studies this month continue that argument: demonstrating that placebo has no practical benefit and the crowing in the media mistakenly trumpets that it does.
-The headline on Medscape reads “Placebo Effects Modest in Treating the Common Cold.”
+Reporting on an article from Annals of Family Medicine, the headline on Medscape2 reads “Placebo Effects Modest in Treating the Common Cold.”
 How modest?

-719 patients with new-onset common cold were randomly assigned to no pills, placebo, blinded to echinacea, and open-label echinacea.
-Illness duration and severity were the main study endpoints, and neutrophil count and interleukin 8 levels from nasal wash at enrollment and 2 days later were secondary endpoints.
+719 patients with new-onset common cold were randomly assigned to no pills, placebo, blinded to Echinacea, and open-label Echinacea.
+Illness duration and severity were the main study endpoints, and neutrophil count and interleukin 8 levels from nasal wash at enrollment and two days later were secondary endpoints.

 There was no difference in the severity scores in any of the groups as well.

 Those who thought they received Echinacea thought they were better faster (2.58 days, not statistically significant) than those who did not know they were getting Echinacea.
 As is usual with CAM studies, only when the patient believed they were getting a potentially effective treatment did the subjective aspects of their illness improve.

 The authors said “Participants randomized to the no-pill group tended to have longer and more severe illnesses than those who received pills.”
 What was the difference between three placebos and no treatment over an illness that lasted a week?